Toronto Eaton Centre: 1990s and 2000s

 When the Eaton's chain went bankrupt in 1999, many of its corporate assets were acquired by Sears Canada, which included the lease on the department store space at the north end of the mall, giving Sears a prime location in Toronto's downtown core for the first time.
-Sears Canada briefly ran the department store as part of an upscale eatons [sic] mini-chain but by 2002 the store was rebranded to Sears.
+Sears Canada briefly ran the department store as part of an upscale eatons [sic] mini-chain but by 2002, the store was rebranded to Sears.
 Sears Canada converted the uppermost four floors of the nine-storey department space to corporate offices, replacing their previous headquarters at 222 Jarvis Street, and the lowest floor was converted to mall retail space, but the resultant four-level department store was still Sears' largest in the world at about 817850 sqft.
 Shortly after Sears' acquisition of Eaton's, the statue of Timothy Eaton was moved from the Dundas Street entrance to the Royal Ontario Museum.

 In the early 2000s, owner Cadillac Fairview redesigned the mall's Yonge Street façade, bringing it closer to the street and making it more closely resemble an urban shopping district, with stores opening directly onto the street, and presenting a variety of façades to create the perception of an urban streetscape.

 Further redevelopments, in the late 1990s and early 2000s, added new retail space.
 The west side of the complex, opposite Albert Street, was expanded.
 The glass atrium in the northeast corner at the intersection of Yonge and Dundas streets was redesigned, with a number of former tenants—including a Toronto Police Service office—relocated or evicted, to make way for H&M's Canadian flagship store designed by Queen's Quay Architects International Inc.

-In 2006, a new wing of the Toronto Eaton Centre was opened, containing several stores, a parking garage, and Toronto Metropolitan University's Faculty of Business as seen in 2009.
-Toronto Metropolitan University was known as Ryerson University at the time.
+In 2006, a new wing of the Toronto Eaton Centre was opened, containing several stores, a parking garage, and Toronto Metropolitan University's Faculty of Business as seen in 2025.
+Toronto Metropolitan University was known as Ryerson University at the time of opening.

 One of the mall's two parking garages, the nine-storey Dundas Parkade on Dundas Street with its two spiral stack ramps and the multiplex cinema below it, was demolished in 2003.
-In the place of the garage and of a vacant development site on the southeast corner of Dundas and Bay streets, a new wing of the Toronto Eaton Centre was opened in 2006, containing Canadian Tire and Best Buy, with Toronto Metropolitan University's Faculty of Business and a new parking garage with 574 spaces on the upper levels.
+In the place of the garage and of a vacant development site on the southeast corner of Dundas and Bay streets, a new wing of the Toronto Eaton Centre was opened in 2006, containing Canadian Tire, Best Buy and Mark's, with Toronto Metropolitan University's Faculty of Business and a new parking garage with 574 spaces on the upper levels.
 This work was done by Queen's Quay Architects International Inc. with Zeidler Partnership Architects.

 In 2014, the retail complex occupies about 1722000 sqft, making it the second-largest mall in Ontario (after Square One Shopping Centre in Mississauga but ahead of Yorkdale Shopping Centre in Toronto's north end).